Is the system of law in your jurisdiction based on civil law, common law or something else?

 A private limited liability company shall pursuant to the Norwegian Private Limited Liability Companies Act hold an ordinary general meeting within six months following the end of each financial year of the company.
 At the ordinary general meeting, one of the items prescribed by law to consider and decide is the annual accounts and potential annual report, including distribution of dividend.

 The annual accounts shall be audited.
-There are however certain exemption rules for auditing requirements which are detailed in the Norwegian Private Limited Liability Companies Act (certain thresholds which the company must meet), and provided that the company meets the requirements for such exemption, a decision to omit auditing may be made when incorporating the company or passed by the general meeting of the company.
+There are however certain exemption rules for auditing requirements for private limited liability companies which are detailed in the Norwegian Private Limited Liability Companies Act (certain thresholds which the company must meet), and provided that the company meets the requirements for such exemption, a decision to omit auditing may be made when incorporating the company or passed by the general meeting of the company.

 The annual accounts, annual report and auditor’s report shall be public and must pursuant to law be sent to the Register of Company Accounts.